 Garnish with cilantro, if desired.
 Serve with cucumber raita, mint raita, or plain yogurt.

-• Turn off the sauté mode and close the Instant Pot’s lid.
+- Turn off the sauté mode and close the lid on the Instant Pot.
 Set the Instant Pot for 4 minutes on high pressure.
 When the Instant Pot beeps, let the pressure release naturally for 10 minutes, then manually release it.

 Stovetop Pressure Cooker Method